 Start by investing in the right tech equipment.
 Depending on your budget, consider buying a high-quality camera, tripod, external microphone, and maybe a ring light.
 For beginners, your smartphone camera may also serve as a good starting point.

-There are several affordable and beginner-friendly video editing software tools like iMovie, Adobe Premiere Pro, or Final Cut Pro that can greatly enhance the visual appeal of your clips.
+Several affordable and beginner-friendly video editing software tools like iMovie, Adobe Premiere Pro, or Final Cut Pro can greatly enhance the visual appeal of your clips.
 Video editing allows you to cut out mistakes, add effects, insert graphics, mix music, and adjust or enhance your video’s lighting and color.

 Sub-step 5: Uploading Your Videos to YouTube